August Saabye: Career

-A major breakthrough and international recognition came in 1883 with what art historian describes as the "elegant nude figure" in marble of Susanna Before the Council.
+A major breakthrough and international recognition came in 1883 with what art historian Georg Nordensvan describes as the "elegant nude figure" in marble of Susanna Before the Council.
 His most popular work is Hans Christian Andersen of 1887 in the Rosenborg Castle Gardens, Copenhagen.
 In 1888 he was appointed Professor at the Art School for Women in Copenhagen.

 Private life

 Saabye married Anna Pauline Hansen (1822–1867) on 26 October 1858 in Rome.
 They had one son, engineer and entrepreneur Johannes Saabye (1860–1946).
 After his wife's death in Copenhagen, he married Hanne Louise Augusta Baroness Haxthausen (1831–1911) on 29 September 1869, also in Copenhagen.

 August Saabye died on 12 November 1916 and is buried in Garnisons Cemetery, Copenhagen.